Experience the Magic of Barcelona: Uncover its Hidden Gems

 To the south and adjacent to Port Vell is a small peninsula that leads to Barcelona’s oldest beaches.
 La Barceloneta resembles Brooklyn for its streets lined with boxy apartment buildings.
 While walking through this neighborhood, you never get a sense that the beach is nearby.

 This is a mostly residential neighborhood, with some apartments rented out for short-term vacationers.
-In fact, the only major hotel in this area is the W Barcelona, at the very tip of the peninsula.
+The only major hotel in this area is the W Barcelona, at the very tip of the peninsula.
 If you like to walk, it’s a 21-minute trek from the hotel out of La Barceloneta, but it’s charming nonetheless.
-Because there are no metro stations in this area, your transportation options are attached to wheels.
+Because no metro stations exist in this area, your transportation options are attached to wheels.

 Eixample